 the BBB

-NQ Dry Tropics hosted the United Nations monitoring mission when it toured North Queensland.
-So much has been achieved by graziers in the LDC project, it was a no-brainer to take the delegates on a trip through the BBB catchment in March.
+NQ Dry Tropics hosted the United Nations monitoring mission when it toured North Queensland in March.
+So much has been achieved by graziers in the LDC project, it was a no-brainer to take the delegates on a trip through the BBB catchment.

 The Australian Government asked us to show what’s being achieved ‘on-ground’ to improve the quality of water flowing from the land to the sea into the Great Barrier Reef (GBR) lagoon.

-The two overseas experts got to see first-hand a range of large-scale and small-scale landscape gully remediation projects conducted by LDC.
-They also heard about the land management practices, including grazing management, that have been implemented.
+The two overseas experts got to see first-hand a range of large-scale and small-scale landscape gully remediation projects delivered by LDC.
+They heard about the land management practices, including grazing management, that have been implemented.

-The delegation also had the opportunity to speak with graziers who completed gully works on their property.
+The delegation had the opportunity to speak with graziers who completed gully works on their property.

 They also heard about the work being undertaken by the LDC Community Water Quality Monitoring Group to better understand the water quality variations throughout the catchment.

-It was a great day.
-We were proud to showcase landholders and land managers efforts doing their bit to improve water quality through landscape interventions and land management.
+It was a great day and NQ Dry Tropics was proud to showcase landholders’ and land managers’ efforts to improve water quality.

 This information booklet (right) was produced for the monitoring mission delegates.